-AWARNING: Fire hazard.
+À WARNING: Fire hazard.
 Never attempt to open the battery pack for any reason.
-If the battery pack case is cracked or damaged, do not insert into the charger.
-Do not crush, drop or damage the battery pack.
-Do not use a battery pack or charger that has received a sharp blow, been dropped, run over or damaged in any way (e.g., pierced with a nail, hit with a hammer, stepped on).
-Damaged battery packs should be returned to the service center for recycling.
+If battery pack case is cracked or damaged, do not insert into charger.
+Do not crush, drop or damage battery pack.
+Do not use a battery pack or charger that has received a sharp blow, been dropped, run over or damaged in any way (i.e., pierced with a nail, hit with a hammer, stepped on).
+Damaged battery packs should be returned to service center for recycling.

-ÀWARNING: Fire hazard.
-Do not store or carry the battery pack so that metal objects can contact exposed battery terminals.
-For example, do not place the battery pack in aprons, pockets, tool boxes, product kit boxes, drawers, etc., with loose nails, screws, keys, etc. Transporting batteries can possibly cause fires if the battery terminals inadvertently come in contact with conductive materials such as keys, coins, hand tools and the like.
-The US Department of Transportation Hazardous Material Regulations (HMR) actually prohibit transporting batteries in commerce or on airplanes (e.g., packed in suitcases and carry-on luggage) UNLESS they are properly protected from short circuits.
-So when transporting individual battery packs, make sure that the battery terminals are protected and well insulated from materials that could contact them and cause a short circuit.
+À WARNING: Fire hazard.
+Do not store or carry battery so that metal objects can contact exposed battery terminals.
+For example, do not place battery in aprons, pockets, tool boxes, product kit boxes, drawers, etc., with loose nails, screws, keys, etc. Transporting batteries can possibly cause fires if the battery terminals inadvertently come in contact with conductive materials such as keys, coins, hand tools and the like.
+The US Department of Transportation Hazardous Material Regulations (HMR) actually prohibit transporting batteries in commerce or on airplanes (i.e., packed in suitcases and carry-on luggage) UNLESS they are properly protected from short circuits.
+So when transporting individual batteries, make sure that the battery terminals are protected and well insulated from materials that could contact them and cause a short circuit.